aurelio-amerio/techytok/_posts/2019-12-24-lesson-packages.md

 # Using a user defined package

-In order to use an user defined package, we need to activate said package.
-First of all make sure that your current working directory is the same as the directory where the package has been created.
+In order to use an user defined package, we need to activate that package.
+First of all, make sure that your current working directory is the same as the directory where the package has been created.
 To check your project working directory, please type `pwd()`.
 If the directory is different (it shouldn't be), you can change the current working directory with `cd("/path/to/directory")`.

 To summarise, if the package is found at `/lesson-packages/TestModule1`, the working directory should be `/lesson-packages`.